Michionlion/microwrap/README.md

 # MicroWrap

 MicroWrap is a base container image designed to streamline and simplify the process of developing and deploying microservices through the use of containerization.
-Using it is as simple as writing a Dockerfile for your application, and including a `microwrap.json` configuration; see the example below:
+Using it is as simple as writing a Dockerfile for your application, and including a `microwrap.json` configuration; see the example below.

 ```Dockerfile
 # Create an image using microwrap as the base to serve as our runtime image